manoj-selvakumar5/agent-sop/examples/customer-support-demo/sops/customer-support.sop.md

-# Billing Support
+# Customer Support

 ## Overview

-Resolve billing support tickets with a 3-step workflow: Understand → Resolve → Confirm.
+Resolve customer support tickets with a 3-step workflow: Understand → Resolve → Confirm.

 **You MUST follow these steps in order and produce the specified output for each step.**

 ## Parameters

-- **ticket** (required): The customer's billing-related message or complaint
+- **ticket** (required): The customer's message or complaint

 ## Steps